 Western Ontario Shoulder Instability Index (WOSI)

-It is thought that instability of the shoulder joint leads to special problems of assessment that traditional shoulder patient-reported outcome measures (PROMs) may fail to capture.
-Instability of the shoulder has symptoms that are often intermittent and characterized less by pain than by the anticipation of problems arising in association with certain activities.
+The Western Ontario Shoulder Instability index (WOSI), a validated PRO measure developed in 1998 as an outcome measure to be used specifically for use in shoulder instability.
+It is thought that instability of the shoulder joint leads to special problems of assessment that traditional shoulder patient-reported outcome measures may fail to capture as instability of the shoulder has symptoms that are often intermittent and characterized less by pain than by the anticipation of problems arising in association with certain activities.

-The WOSI questionnaire consists of 21 items, each scored on a 100mm Visual Analogue Scale (VAS).
-Each item falls into one of the domains of physical function, sports/recreation/work, lifestyle, and emotional well-being.
+The WOSI questionnaire consists of 21 items, each scored on a 100 mm Visual Analogue Scale (VAS).
+Each item falls into one of the domains of physical function, sports/recreation/work, lifestyle and emotional well-being.
 Each question is scored between 0-100 points and the summation of all the questions results in a final WOSI score.
-The final score ranges from 0 (best possible score – the patient is experiencing no decrease in shoulder-related quality of life) to 2100 (worst score – signifies extreme distress in shoulder-related quality of life).
+The final score ranges from 0 (best possible score – the patient is experiencing no decrease in shoulder related quality of life) to 2100 (worst score – signifies extreme distress in shoulder related quality of life).

-The Western Ontario Shoulder Instability Index is a patient-friendly survey and has excellent test-retest reliability.
-It’s also designed for clinical trials and is valid for comparing, and even aggregating cohort studies.
+The WOSI index is a patient-friendly survey with excellent test-retest reliability.
+It is also designed for clinical trials and is valid for comparing and even aggregating cohort studies.